Extended School Year (ESY)

 Meet with IEP Team

-- Is the student demonstrating progress toward the achievement of IEP goals related to critical life skills?
+- Is the student demonstrating a degree of progress towards the mastery of IEP goals related to critical life skills?

 - Are there significant interfering behaviors?

-- Does the nature and severity of the disability warrant ESY services?
+- Does the nature and severity of the disability warrant ESY?

-- Are there any other special circumstances that require ESY?
+- Are there other special circumstances that require ESY?

 Step 2 — Setting ESY Goals